dbos-inc/dbos-docs/docs/typescript/reference/contexts.md

 ```typescript
 const workflowHandle = await ctxt.startWorkflow(Cls).wf(arg);
 ```

+If the `workflowID` argument is provided, the workflow will [execute exactly once per the specified ID](../tutorials/idempotency-tutorial.md).

+If the `queue` argument is provided, the workflow may not start immediately.
+Start of execution will be determined by the [queue](../reference/workflow-queues.md#class-workflowqueue) and its contents.

 You don't supply a context to the newly started child workflow&#8212;the DBOS Transact runtime does this for you.